What is an Arizona Contractor License Bond?

 Who is Required to Get an Arizona Contractor License Bond?

-Several different types of contractor licenses are available in the state of Arizona, depending on the type of work performed.
-Each of the following contractor categories requires a licensed contractor to secure an Arizona contractor license bond:
+Several types of contractor licenses are available in the state of Arizona, depending on the type of work performed.
+Each of the following contractor categories requires the contractor to secure an Arizona contractor license bond:

 - Residential general contractors